DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Conclusion

 This study investigates whether environmental enforcement policies generate broader social benefits by reducing violence in the Brazilian Amazon.
 Exploiting an instrumental variable strategy based on exogenous cloud-induced variation in satellite visibility, we identify the causal impact of enforcement intensity, proxied by deforestation-related fines, on municipal homicide rates.
 The empirical analysis demonstrates that stronger environmental enforcement significantly reduces homicide rates.
 The results indicate that each additional fine issued by enforcement agencies corresponds to a decrease of approximately 0.78 homicides per 100,000 inhabitants, representing a meaningful 2.6\% reduction relative to the average homicide rate.
 Alternatively, an increase from the 25th to the 75th percentile in the distribution of enforcement intensity corresponds to a reduction of approximately 20.7\% in homicide rates.
 Robustness checks --- alternative violence definitions, sensitivity analyses for omitted variable bias, and distributional regressions on violence incidence --- further validate the credibility of these findings.

 The implications of these findings are significant for policymakers addressing governance challenges in environmentally sensitive areas.
-Traditionally, policy discussions around conservation and development have been framed as involving trade-offs, suggesting that strengthened environmental regulation could constrain economic opportunities and exacerbate social tensions.
+Traditionally, policy discussions around conservation and development have been framed as involving trade-offs, suggesting that strengthened environmental regulation could constraint economic opportunities and exacerbate social tensions.
 However, our results challenge this conventional wisdom by demonstrating that command-and-control policies designed to prevent illegal deforestation can simultaneously mitigate violent crime.
 Consequently, policymakers should integrate environmental enforcement measures into broader public safety and governance strategies, especially in regions characterized by institutional fragility and limited accessibility.
+Importantly, satellite monitoring systems, such as the one we evaluate in this paper, can be replicated across many areas in the developing world due to their relatively low cost.

 As with any research, ours is subject to limitations that future studies could address.
 First, the current analysis does not explicitly investigate the underlying political economy factors influencing enforcement allocation or the strategic behavior of criminal actors responding to enforcement efforts.
-Understanding how local political dynamics, economic interests, and criminal networks interact with enforcement practices remains crucial for designing contextually effective policies.
-Second, this study focuses on the immediate effects of environmental law enforcement on homicides.
+Understanding how local political dynamics, economic interests, and criminal networks interact with enforcement practices remains crucial for designing contextually effective policies.\footnote{The work of \cite{Dahis2025} is a first step in this direction.} Second, this study focuses on the immediate effects of environmental law enforcement on homicides.
 However, such interventions are likely to have long-run consequences, including intergenerational effects.
 Investigating these longer-term impacts is an important avenue for future research.

 \singlespace

 \thetable{A.\arabic{table}}

 \thefigure{A.\arabic{figure}}